Leanne works at a community pharmacy with wonderful people and great customers. She is also the mom of three boys.

 Severe dehydration can occur quickly and is considered a medical emergency.
 It's important to seek medical advice if a baby or child has had persistent vomiting or diarrhoea for the following lengths of time:

 - baby under 6 months old: more than 6 hours

 - child under age 3: more than 12 hours

 - child ages 3-6: more than 24 hours

 - child age 6 and up: more than 48 hours

 - less output of urine

-Possibly the best indicator for adult dehydration is the colour of the urine, the darker it appears the more dehydrated you are.
+Possibly the best indicator of adult dehydration is the colour of the urine; the darker it appears, the more dehydrated you are.

-So like our Vulcan cousins say "Live long and Prosper" and 'drink plenty of water', (well not sure if they actually said that bit, but they probably should have.
+So like our Vulcan cousins say "live long and prosper" and 'drink plenty of water', (well, I'm not sure if they actually said that bit, but they probably should have.)

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.